Skip to content

 Adjacent capabilities

-One step out from the core.
-New agents on existing problems.
-New capabilities on the same operating model.
+One step out.
+New agents on existing problems, new capabilities on the same operating model.
 Custom multi-agent workflows, AI-native features, vertical-specific models.

 Failure mode: stalled handoff.
-H2 builds that work in a demo and never integrate with the core business.
+Builds that work in a demo and never integrate with the core business.

 H3 · ~10% of budget · Transform reach